CJSCommonPlatform/ngSkeletonApp/README.md

-gulp: Will generate a dist folder, inject into the index all the dependencies, copy all the relevant files and serve project gulp --production: Will generate a dist folder with minified, merged and uglified js files, inject into the index all the dependencies, copy all the relevant files gulp test: Will run the unit tests
+gulp: Will generate a dist folder, inject into the index all the dependencies, copy all the relevant files and serve project gulp --production: Will generate a dist folder with minified, merged and uglified js files, inject into the index all the dependencies, copy all the relevant files gulp test: Will run the unit tests gult -T: Will display all the tasks available
 ```

+# lazy loading

+The project uses lazy loading (https://oclazyload.readme.io) for routes and modules, which means that just the essential modules and files are preloaded.
+Controllers, templates and extra modules will be loaded on the fly when needed.

+# Dynamic Routing

+Routes are provided initially through src/app/config/routes.config.json.
+This is done so later the system can be plugged to a 3rd party API to manage routes dynamically.